jaredLunde/stellar-apps/packages/ssr/README.md

 # @stellar-apps/ssr
-Utility functions for rendering and serving React apps from the server-side
+Utility functions for rendering and serving React apps from the server-side with [`micro`](https://github.com/zeit/micro)

 ## Installation
 `yarn add @stellar-apps/ssr`